 Lemma 2.1 shows that Theorem 2 does not hold if G is a cycle.
 Nevertheless, according to the next claim, cycles satisfy a very similar condition.
+Observe, that the main difference is that here we have an exceptional vertex, denoted by v_0 .

 Lemma 2.2.
 Let C be a cycle with vertices v_0, v_1, \ldots, v_m , in this cyclic order.
 Then, for any real numbers x_1, x_2, \ldots, x_m , linearly independent over the rationals, C has a straight-line drawing with the following properties: